GarrettDaniel/HR_Simulation/README.md

 - Fixed issues with boolean datatype conversion

 Need to do:
-- Create Workflow diagram
+- Create Workflow diagram and instructions on how to use the code for simulation
 - Create a dashboard to showcase simulated survey responses
 - Add additional data for things like benefits.
 - Practice ML and Risk modeling
-- Consider creating infrastructure and management with Terraform
+- Consider automating infrastructure deployment with Terraform